Karagul/The-Weibull-joint-frailty-copula-model/README.md

 # The-Weibull-joint-frailty-copula-model
-This is the implementation of a meta-analysis statistical model using semi-competitive risks data.
+This is the implementation of a meta-analysis statistical model using semi-competing risks data.